School of Education Partner Programs

 MBU is committed to shaping the next generation of educators.
 Through partnerships with school divisions and community colleges, MBU offers tuition discounts of nearly 50%, making sure cost isn’t a barrier to becoming an exceptional teacher.

-Employees who enroll as online students at MBU receive a a nearly 50% tuition discount for undergraduate or graduate degree programs.
+Employees in partner school divisions who enroll as online students at MBU receive a nearly 50% tuition discount for undergraduate or graduate degree programs.

-Commonwealth of Virginia employees interested in this partnership should fill out:
+Employees of partner school divisions interested in this discount should fill out:

 School divisions interested in partnering should fill out: